5 Places to See Glowworms in New Zealand – Paid & Free!

 After hearing and reading so much about the glowworm caves in New Zealand, my partner and I made sure to add the experience to the top of our list on our New Zealand North Island road trip.
 There are many different Waitomo caving options out there, but we decided to go with the 7-hour epic caving tour with Waitomo adventures called the Lost World Epic.

-The entire adventure was amazing, and our guides took great care of us the entire way and even cooked a big dinner for us after the whole adventure.
+The entire adventure was terrific, and our guides took great care of us the entire way and even cooked a big dinner for us after the whole adventure.
 If you are up to the challenge, I highly recommend the Lost World Epic Caving Tour.

 GLOWWORM TOURS IN NEW ZEALAND